TobiasPankner/Gleam-giveaway-bot/README.md

 	 5. Copy the Profile Path (On Windows, should be something like "C:\Users\User\AppData\Local\Google\Chrome\User 		Data\Profile 2" ).
 	 6. Modify the config.json file.
 In the "user-data-dir" field enter the path from before up to the "User Data" part with escaped backslashes or forward shlashes (e.g 	"C:/Users/User/AppData/Local/Google/Chrome/User Data").
 In the "profile-directory" enter the profile part of the path (e.g "Profile 2").

- - If you want to get giveaways from reddit, [register](https://www.reddit.com/prefs/apps/) an application.
-Then fill out the reddit_auth section of the config file.

  - If you want to complete twitter actions on gleam you have to register for api access [here](https://developer.twitter.com/en/apps).
 After approval you can fill out the corresponding fields in the config.
 Again, **do not use your normal twitter account**.

 - To sign in with your various account run the login script (`python login.py`).
 This will open a browser window.
 First, click on any visit action like the one below.
 Next, finish the action and fill in the required details.